Jodaiko: History

 After being asked by Tomo No Kai to hire a Japanese traditional dance group for Cultural Night in 1993, Peggy Kamon instead created her own performing group composed of Tomo No Kai members.
 In preparation for that night, Tomo No Taiko performed at the 1992 UCI Rainbow Fest and Asian Heritage week.
 While their debut performance was very successful in terms of taiko performance and group exposure, their performance at Asian Heritage week was successful in a different way.
 As Kamon's main goals for the group were to spread cultural awareness and appreciation of the artform, so Tomo No Taiko did not reinforce strict practice schedules until after Asian Heritage Week.
 It was during this time that Tomo No Kai protested the University's lack of an Asian American Studies program, especially with an Asian population at 43% of the student body (largest single ethnic group on campus) at the time.

 In a passionate protest that ended with a private performance-protest for the chancellor, Kamon and Shiwota led Jodaiko through four songs, including Tomo, Oni, and Senshin.
 However, their poor performance of these songs led Tomo No Taiko's members to realize their need for a more regimented practice schedule.
 Tomo no Taiko's performance was important in several ways, as a means of passive political protest, spreading Japanese culture to the UCI community, and establishing their identity as a performance group.
 As a result, they were invited to perform at the new chancellor's inauguration the following year and have had various performances at UCI's Bren Events center, as well as other on and off campus venues.

 In Summer 1993, Tomo No Taiko members returned to their structured training schedule— with the intent of practicing year-round.
 The group adopted a creed of five values (Character, Attitude, Respect, Passion, Dedication) and the name "Jodaiko" in remembrance of the spirit of the original founding members.
 Jodaiko has since received a generous donation of six chudaiko and an odaiko from Victor Fukuhara, the respected founder of Kokoro Taiko Kai.

 Present

 As of 2023, Jodaiko has two directors, Pearson Yee (Generation 30) and Kyoko Watari (Generation 30).
-They have recently welcomed their newest Generation, Generation 31, which consists of 8 new members, including one of the Nacho sisters*.
+They have recently welcomed their newest Generation, Generation 31, which consists of 8 new members, including revered animator Tangy-kun*.
 Receiving the help of older generations, Generation 30 and 31 have worked to learn older signature pieces from Jodaiko, such as Jomatsuri, Nekkyo, and Tanoshii.
 Recent performances include UCI's Day of Remembrance and Culverdale Elementary School's Culture Day.
 The club currently stands at 17 members, 9 current Generation 30 members, and 8 current Generation 31 members.